 The endpoint of this essay is a first-cut proposal to construct a better legal talent supply chain.
 It’s a proposed pilot that, if successful, could be scaled to benefit clients, legal employers, law schools, and young people trying to launch a successful career in law.

 One-to-many legal solutions are a combination of legal products and services that are designed to scale to many clients and consumers.
 “Many” ranges from several dozen to several million clients/consumers; the total quantum depends upon the market segment being served.

-Scale is important because it enables us to achieve higher quality (measured by speed, outcome, user experience, etc.) while also driving down total per-unit cost.
+Scale is important because it enables us to achieve higher quantity and quality (measured by speed, outcome, user experience, etc.) while also driving down total per-unit cost.
 Simply stated, scale is how most wealth is created, from agriculture to medicine to transportation to housing to consumer electronics.
 Now comes law.

 Obviously, one-to-many solutions are good for clients and broader society.
 But they’re also potentially lucrative for innovative organizations that become dominant in a particular market segment, including very narrow micro-niches.
 See, e.g., Post 072 (discussing transition issues and PartnerVine, a one-to-many legal marketplace).
 There’s no need to debate the advent of one-to-many legal solutions.
 They are being developed now because (a) the capability exists and (b) the benefits, both public and private, are enormous.